 Top Kid-Friendly Spas In Hong Kong, Click here!

 There are a variety of places to go art jamming in Hong Kong with the kids.
 Most of which, offer drop-in fun for kids and adults.
 The famous Art Jamming in Sheung Wan has moved to Wong Chuk Hang and offers jam sessions, an outdoor terrace, and parties.
 Bonart in Kwun Tong offers online booking and art jam for kids ages 3+ among other fun workshops.
 Located in Wanchai, Chocolart Studio sets up for all ages offering a relaxing experience of art jamming and painting in Hong Kong.
+Ever tried Spin Art?
+Now's the perfect time to!

-If you are looking for something a little quirky and different then head on over to Crossfire Arena when its raining cats and dogs.
+If you are looking for something a little quirky and different then head on over to Crossfire Arena when it's raining cats and dogs.
 Here, the children have a wide range of choices, for example - if you have a little Jedi at home, neon sabres are an option.
 Or if you rather bump, roll and bounce around whilst being in a giant inflatable ball, that's also an option.

 Crossfire arena, Shop 306-308, 3/F, D2 Place TWO, 15 Cheung Shun Street, Lai Chi Kok, Hong Kong, Website